contains the active ingredient reteplase

 - bruising at the site of injection

-- bleeding from the site of injection, or the gums, bowel or urine, or the eyes
+- bleeding from the site of injection, or the gums, bowel or urine, or th

 - black-outs or loss of consciousness, numbness, inability to move parts of your body or difficulty speaking, confusion, abnormal thoughts, agitation, convulsions or fits.